-When the unit is switched on from standby the lamp switches on; after a brief period of warming up, the image displays (green led on).
+When the unit is switched on from standby the lamp switches on; after a brief period of warming up, the image displays (blue led on).
+The projected image comes from the input selected when the unit was last switched off (Fig. 10).

-If a very short time has passed since the unit was last switched off, the lamp may not switch on beause it is too hot.
+If a very short time has passed since the unit was last switched off, the lamp may not switch on because it is too hot.
 Just wait a few minutes for the lamp to cool down sufficiently.